 The weather in Vietnam is quite different across the country.
 Northern Vietnam can be quite cold (under 10 degrees Celcius) during some months of winter (November to January), and extremely hot in the summer.
 Raining and typhoon season is also what you should notice because they may prevent some services from operating and delay your journey.

 Read more on When is the Best Time to Visit Vietnam.

 As Vietnam is a country in the Eastern cultural sphere, you should expect to experience slight differences if you are from Western countries.
-The general rules are respecting the elder, wear appropriate clothes when visiting religious and cultural attractions, not showing too much affection in public places, and not making big arguments in public places because it may cause the other to lose face.
+The general rules are respecting the elder, wearing appropriate clothes when visiting religious and cultural attractions, not showing too much affection in public places, and not making big arguments in public places because it may cause others to lose face.

 There is no history of terrorism as well as violent rebellion in Vietnam.
 Besides, personal attacks such as rape and other sexual assault rarely take place in Vietnam.
 However, you should take sensible precautions and avoid walking alone at midnight.

 Read more on Is it Safe to Travel in Vietnam.